Greece Student Travel Programs for Teens

 • June 30-July 28, 2026 (Available)

-Students receive documentation of 20-36 service hours (depending on program) that most schools accept for community service requirements.
+Students on the Island Turtle Conservation program in Kefalonia receive documentation for 20-36 service hours (depending on program) that most schools accept for community service requirements.
 Some schools grant academic credit check with your counselor before enrolling.

 Schools and Private Groups